zyradyl-moe/archive.zyradyl.moe/_posts/2018-12-10-More-Blog-Updates.md

   * The "Site Version" link in the sidebar now properly links to the GitHub source repository.
-  * A long standing issue with pagination has been corrected by updating to the jekyll-paginate-v2 gem, and rewriting the appropriate liquid blocks.
+  * ~~A long standing issue with pagination has been corrected by updating to the jekyll-paginate-v2 gem, and rewriting the appropriate liquid blocks.~~
+      * Github-Pages does not support the v2 gem.
+Therefore, the site has been downgraded back to the v1 gem, and the liquid blocks were cleaned up based on trial and error.
   * Related posts are now actually related!
 This is accomplished by iterating through tags at compile time and creating a list of related posts.
 While this may not always be accurate, it is far more accurate than the time